getreu/tp-note/docs/source/tpnote--manpage.md

 '`app_args.editor_console`' is used instead.
 Here you can register text editors that do not require a graphical environment, e.g. '`vim`' or '`nano`'.
 In order to use your own text editor, just place it at the top of the list.
-To debug your changes invoke Tp-Note with '`tpnote --debug info --popup --edit`'
+To debug your changes invoke Tp-Note with '`tpnote --debug info --popup --edit`'.

 The following example showcases the configuration for the _Kate_ file editor.
 The entry '`kate`' launches the binary, while the command